mpv-player/mpv/DOCS/man/en/options.rst

 --help
     Show short summary of options and key bindings.

---hr-mp3-seek
-    Only affects the internal ``audio`` demuxer, which is not used by default for mp3 files any more.
-The equivalent functionality is always enabled with the now default libavformat demuxer for mp3.
-Hi-res MP3 seeking.
-    Enabled when playing from an external MP3 file, as we need to seek to the very exact position to keep A/V sync.
-Can be slow especially when seeking backwards since it has to rewind to the beginning to find an exact frame position.

 --hr-seek=<no|absolute|yes>
     Select when to use precise seeks that are not limited to keyframes.
 Such seeks require decoding video from the previous keyframe up to the target